 API best practices

 API best practices can refer to any general advice your product team wants to communicate to developers about working with the API.
-There’s no set number of topics or content that is typically covered in API best practices.
+There aren’t any set number of topics typically covered in API best practices.
 Instead, the best practices can be a catch-all title for content that doesn’t fit anywhere else.

 What topics to include in best practices